V4Fire/Core/src/core/request/error/README.md

 If `include` is defined, the extractor gets only headers from this array.
 If `exclude` is defined, the extractor gets all available headers except the specified ones.
-If both options are defined, then only `inlcude` option is using.
+If both options are defined, then only `inlcude` option will be used.